montchr/montchr.github.io/_posts/2014-10-21-daily-news-pdfs.md

 title: philadelphia daily news PDFs
 ---

 I subscribed to the Philadelphia Daily News to get access to their "Digital Replica," which is essentially a PDF of every issue loaded into a clunky ASP/Flash application.
 Fortunately they provide a download option for PDFs.
 Unfortunately, they only expose access to the past month of issues.
-Which seems to ~~defeat the purpose~~ severely limit the usefulness of such an application to me.
+Which seems to severely limit the usefulness of such an application to me.
 But, as I'll explain a little later, I only need the past month of PDFs.

 By chance, I discovered not only that it's possible to access PDFs not exposed by their application, but it's also possible to access these *without authentication*.
 Yes, they are publicly available.